Quintessence (band)

-Quintessence was a rock band formed in April 1969 in Notting Hill, London, England.
+Quintessence were a rock band formed in April 1969 in Notting Hill, London, England.
 Their style was a mixture of jazz, psychedelic rock and progressive rock with an influence of music from India.

 Career

-The original line-up included Sambhu Babaji (bass guitar), Maha Dev (rhythm guitar), Shiva Shankar Jones (vocals, keyboards, percussion), Jake Milton (drums, percussion), Allan Mostert (lead guitar), and Raja Ram (flute, percussion).
+The original line-up included Sambhu Babaji (bass guitar), Maha Dev (rhythm guitar), Shiva Shankar Jones (vocals, keyboards, percussion), Jake Milton (drums, percussion), Allan Mostert (lead guitar) (born 1952), and Raja Ram (flute, percussion).
 Jones, an Australian, had been Phil Jones and with his Sydney band The Unknown Blues had a hit with "If I Had a Ticket" in 1967.

 They rehearsed in All Saints Hall which was a converted church near Portobello Road, and recorded three albums for Island Records between 1969 and 1971, with two further albums recorded in 1972 for RCA.
 The first of the latter set, Self, featured studio material on side one, with the band recorded playing live at Exeter University, on 11 December 1971, on side two.

 They built a reputation on solid club work.
 Besides appearing at the first two Glastonbury Festivals (then called 'Fayres'), in 1970/71, they also were invited to play the Montreux Jazz Festival.

 On 18 September 1971, Quintessence played a benefit concert for Bangladesh at The Oval, Kennington.
 They appeared on a bill that included The Who, Mott the Hoople, Lindisfarne, Atomic Rooster, The Grease Band and America.

 Although Quintessence played many hundreds of concerts and festivals all over Europe, they turned down a U.S. record deal negotiated by Island Records' Chris Blackwell and did not play at a concert at New York's Carnegie Hall lined up in early 1972, or tour the U.S., because four of the band's members wanted a larger monetary advance.
 This disappointed Blackwell and he dropped the band from the record label.
 Quintessence then signed with RCA and recorded one album with Jones and Dev.
 Raja Ram then unexpectedly 'fired' the pair after that album was released.
-Jones and Dev went on to form the short-lived outfit called Kala, along with Davey 'Crabsticks' Trotter.
+Jones and Dev went on to form the short-lived outfit called Kala.
 Meanwhile, Quintessence played on into the 1980s before breaking up.